jserv/cregex/README.md

 * [Regular Expression Matching: the Virtual Machine Approach](https://swtch.com/~rsc/regexp/regexp2.html)

 `cregex` supports a subset of the syntax and semantics of the [POSIX Basic Regular Expressions](https://www.regular-expressions.info/posix.html).
+The main design goal of `cregex` is to be small, correct, self contained and use few resources while retaining acceptable performance and feature completeness.

 ## Features